numfocus/gsoc/2017/proposals/ranasinghe-kanchana.md

 ### June 12th - June 16th
 * legend support for imshow

 This is an additional improvement attempted.
-Since heat-maps do not currently have a direct method for implementation of a legend, this will focus on extending the legend support of other scallarMappables.
-Also the categorical support for legend here will mostly be for the purpose of serving as a foundation for legend support for other scallarMappables.
+Since heat-maps do not currently have a direct method for implementation of a legend, this will focus on extending the legend support of other scalarMappables.
+Also the categorical support for legend here will mostly be for the purpose of serving as a foundation for legend support for other scalarMappables.

 ### June 19th - June 23th, **End of Phase 1**
-* testing and debugging of imshow function (heatmap API)
+* testing and debugging of imshow function (heat-map API)

 ### June 26 - June 30th, **Begin of Phase 2**
 * framework outline for norm functionality extensions